nuzcraft/slimes_in_this_dungeon/README.md

 * the color crystals grant special abilities when gathered
 * the player can exit once 3 color crystals have been gathered
 #### Flow
-The game will be relatively short, with only 4 actual dungeon levels.
-Ideally, each of the 4 levels will be slightly different every time you play.
+The game will be relatively short, with only a few actual dungeon levels.
+Ideally, each of the levels will be slightly different every time you play.
 1. Title Screen -> Press any key to continue
 2. _Optional_ Introduction.
 This can likely be lumped in with the Title Screen, but should be someone telling you why you need to go into the dungeon in the first place.
-3. Level Select -> Three downward staircases lead to 3 different levels of the dungeon.
-The player can choose which to go down.
-Staircases are color-coded: Yellow, Magenta, Cyan.
-No slimes?
-1 or 2? _Optional_ give the player instructions about how to bump and defeat slimes.
-4. 1st Level -> based on the staircase chosen, the player navigates a new level.
+4. 1st Level -> level is built with a random theme (color), the player navigates a new level.
 Slimes here have abilities that the player will have to learn to avoid.
 There will be treasure to collect (for points) and a crystal to pick up.
-Once the crystal is picked up, the level ends.
+Once the crystal is picked up, the player gets a new ability.
+The level ends when the play steps on the stairs after collecting the crystal.
-4. _Optional_ after gathering a crystal, display a message letting the player know that slimes have been upgraded
+4. _Optional_ after gathering a crystal, display a message letting the player know that slimes of that color will no appear later in the dungeon
-5. Level Select -> the previous staircase is now gone (or blocked off/greyed out) and the player chooses a new one.
-6. 2nd Level -> based on the staircase chose, the player navigates a new level.
-Slimes will have abilities from this level _and_ a new mix of this level and the previous.
-The player will have a new ability as well.
-Once the crystal is picked up, the level ends.
+6. 2nd - 6th Level -> another random theme, the player navigates a new level.
+Slimes will have abilities from this level.
+And new slimes from the previous level have a chance of spawning in.
+Once the crystal is picked up, the player gets a new ability.
+The level ends when the player steps on the stairs after collecting the crystal.
-7. Level Select -> the player must choose the final staircase.
-8. 3rd Level -> the player will navigate a new level from the final color.
-Slimes will have abilities from this level and a mix of this one and the previous.
-The player will have 2 new abilities (one from the previous level and one a mix of both previous levels).
-Once the crystal is picked up, the level ends.
-9. 4th Level -> escape with the crystals!
+9. 7th Level -> escape with the crystals!
 This level is a grab bag of all slimes and the player has all abilities.
 When the player reaches the stairs, the game is over!
 #### Decisions / Specifics
 There are a number of design elements for the game that are objective or replaceable or fudgy.
 These decisions should help lead the design, but can be changed at any time.
 * The map itself should be relatively small, like 9x13 or 11x15 or something.